open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

   - VirtualBox prior to version 4.3.30 must NOT be installed.
 - If your system **does not** satisfy requirements above, you can install [Docker Toolbox](https://docs.docker.com/toolbox/overview/), which uses Oracle VirtualBox instead of HyperKit.
 Please follow the official guide [Install Docker Toolbox on macOS](https://docs.docker.com/toolbox/toolbox_install_mac/).

+NOTE: If you use docker toolbox, it might downgrade your virtual box, make sure that your virtual box is up to date after installation

 - What the install includes: The installation provides Docker Engine, Docker CLI client, Docker Compose, Docker Machine, and Kitematic.

 #### Install and run Docker for Mac